m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 This is a mechanism which forces a host to increment its IP ID counter by sending traffic from different sources such that the host generates a response packet.
 The flow here is as follows:

-1. The measurement machine sends a spoofed TCP SYN packet to the site with source address set to the reflector’s IP address.
+1. The measurement machine sends a spoofed TCP SYN packet to the site with source address set to the reflector's IP address.
 2. The site responds to the reflector with a TCP SYN-ACK packet.
 3. The reflector returns a TCP RST packet to the site while also incrementing its global IP ID counter by 1.

-Now that we know how to probe and perturb the IP ID values at a host, let’s analyze the different possible scenarios.
+Now that we know how to probe and perturb the IP ID values at a host, let's analyze the different possible scenarios.
 Let the initial IP ID counter of the reflector be 5.

 ### No filtering

-Assume a scenario where there’s no filtering as shown in the below figure.
+Assume a scenario where there's no filtering as shown in the below figure.

 ![](https://assets.omscs.io/notes/0231.png)